Lusi711/ip/docs/README.md

 1. Type `chcp 65001` whenever you open a new command window to run the app.
 2. Type `java -Dfile.encoding=UTF-8 -jar ip.jar` whenever you start the application.

+The table below shows the possible error messages you may see, the possible reasons and ways to deal with them.
 Message | Possible reason | What to do now
 ------- | --------------- | --------------
 ```OOPS!!!
 I'm sorry, but I don't know what that means :-(``` | You typed a command that does not exist in features. | Refer to [Features](#3-features) to learn the proper formatting.